oduameh/Hyper-docs/Multi-tenancy.md

 ### Create a new entity

-A new entity can be created to represent a tenant.
-To create a new entity, send a `POST` request to the `/iam/entities` endpoint with the following parameters:
+Create an entity to represent the tenant by sending a `POST` request to the `/iam/entities` endpoint with the following payload:

 ```shell
 curl -X 'POST' \